Vyral/robert-mack/_posts/2021-10-15-why-are-you-waiting-to-buy.md

 At the end of the day, no one in the real estate industry has a crystal ball.
 However, to all the buyers out there who are sitting on the sidelines waiting for a better time to buy, I can say this: Builders are out in the market building homes, and developers and hedge funds are out there buying properties, sometimes more than one at a time.
 These hedge funds have very smart people running all the numbers on the backend, and if they thought that the market was going to crash or take a turn anytime soon, they wouldn’t be investing as much money as they currently are.

-**I believe that we will see prices continue to rise for the next three to five years.** Nothing on the backend suggests that we’re about to experience a bubble pop or a housing crash.
+**I believe that we will see prices continue to rise for the next three to five years.** Nothing suggests that we’re about to experience a bubble pop or a housing crash.
 What we do see, however, is slow appreciation over time.&nbsp;

 2020 and 2021 have been bananas, but we expect 2022, 2023, and 2024 to chill out a little more.
 Instead of seeing 15% to 25% appreciation year over year, we’ll instead see 4% to 6% over the next three to five years.
 It’ll be a much more normalized seller’s market.
 So for all you buyers out there who are waiting for the market crash, **you might be waiting for something that’s not going to happen anytime soon.**